-- 6.8.1 Objections raise concerns in respect of land ownership.
+6.8.1 Objections raise concerns in respect of land ownership.
 The agent submitting this application has submitted a declaration in the accompanying Certificate of Ownership in terms of the lawful ownership of the land forming part of the application site.
 Your officer has not been presented with evidence to indicate that this Certificate has been completed incorrectly.
 Land ownership is a civil matter between the owners of the pieces of land concerned and it is the applicant's responsibility to ensure that the Certificate of Ownership is completed correctly, and Notice of the application served on any other owner where appropriate.
-The ownership of land is not material to the Council's determination of this application. - 6.8.2 Objections raise concerns with the approval of the proposed works establishing a precedent for similar development in the surrounding area.
-Your officer notes in this respect that such considerations of precedent are not a material consideration.
-The site is located within the defined settlement boundary, where the principle for additional residential development is established.
-Your officer further notes that the process of change in this area of Hermitage would appear to be well underway, with a number of roadside and tandem residential developments already being undertaken along this part of the High Street. - 6.8.3 Objections raise concerns with the potential for future development on the Ancient Woodland to the rear of the site.
-Such a scheme is not proposed under this application, and your officer notes that the Ancient Woodland itself would form a significant material constraint when considering any future application for residential development to the north.
+The ownership of land is not considered to affect the conclusions reached in recommending approval of this application.